Jeiwan/uniswapv3-book/src/milestone_4/multi-pool-swaps.md

 ```

 1. `SwapSingleParams` takes pool parameters, input amount, and a limiting price–this is pretty much identical to what we had before.
 Notice, that `data` is no longer required.
 1. `SwapParams` takes path, output amount recipient, input amount, and minimal output amount.
-The latter parameter replaces `sqrtPriceLimitX96` because, when doing multi-pool swaps, we cannot use the slippage protection from Pool contract (which uses a limiting price).
+The latter parameter replaces `sqrtPriceLimitX96` because, when doing multi-pool swaps, we cannot use the slippage protection from the Pool contract (which uses a limiting price).
 We need to implement another slippage protection, which checks the final output amount and compares it with `minAmountOut`: the slippage protection fails when the final output amount is smaller than `minAmountOut`.

 ### Core Swapping Logic